Health and Science Research to Benefit All People

 Association of American Medical Colleges (AAMC) Appropriate Treatment of Research Trainees Document

-The AAMC Appropriate Treatment of Research Trainees document outlines the principles that are essential for nurturing supportive and inclusive research training environments which include leadership, professionalism, and equity.
+The AAMC Appropriate Treatment of Research Trainees document outlines the principles that are essential for nurturing supportive and open research training environments which include leadership, professionalism, and an effort to reflect population needs.
 It also underlines the importance of not only highlighting behaviors that are appropriate and are embodied by the essential principles but also the need for acknowledging what constitutes mistreatment and inappropriate behavior.

 Tools & Best Practices from the CTSA Program

-University of Rochester researchers and community partners can leverage expertise from across the nation for best practices in community engagement and promoting diverse representation in health research.
+University researchers and community partners can leverage expertise from across the nation for best practices in community engagement in health research.
 Access toolkits and resources from other institutions in the Clinical and Translational Science Awards Program.